 Key activities make up amongst others:

-- Flow analysis and mixture preparation with experimental and numerical methods.
-The experiments include among others special optical measurement techniques.
+- Analysis of flow and fuel-mixture generation with experimental and numerical methods.
+The experimental parts contain special optical measurements

-- Optimization of the combustion process in experiments connected with simulation tools.
+- Optimization of the combustion process, connected with simulations

-- Fundamental research of exhaust aftrertreatment systems for gasoline and diesel engines in VKA's chemistry and catalyst laboratory and on the engine testbench
+- Fundamental research for exhaust aftertreatment systems for gasoline and diesel engines in the chair's chemistry and catalyst laboratory and on the engine testbench

 - Optimization of combustion processes with regard to alternative fuels, research on optimal synergy effects of fuels and new combustion processes

-- Engine design for series production and implementation of innovative solutions for minimized frictional losses or to increase the variabilities such as variable valve trains or systems for variable compression ratios
+- Engine construction for series production and implementation of innovative solutions, especially for an increase of the variabilities as variable valve trains or variable compression ratios

-- Examination and optimization of the acoustical engine and vehicle behaviour in experiments and by numerical tools
+- Examination and optimization of the acoustical engine and vehicle behavior in experiments and by numerical tools

-- Fundamental research and development on fuel cells and hybrid powertrain systems
+- Fundamental research and development of fuel cells and hybrid powertrain systems

 - Control systems for vehicle powertrains and vehicle calibration